J-KC-Man/android-technical-task/README.md

+# My Solution

+## Part A

+### Bug 1

+I removed all constraints and laid out the elements according to requirements.
+Then I used a combination of inferring and manually adding constraints.
+For example, the inferred constraints for the animation were constraint to the parent on the left.
+I removed this constraint and set bottom margins so that the animation lands on top of the sign in button.

+### Bug 2

+I wrote separate validation methods for each field.

+### Bug 3

+I went to the lottie docs and looked at the looping section.
+Initially I set the min and max frames to the first stage of the animation.
+Then I set playAnimation() and it completed the first stage of the animation.
+Getting it to loop after this stage was a bit trickier.
+Initially I tried to just set the min and max frame and set repeatmode in a sequential manner to get it to loop but the animation just went straight to the looped frames and missed out the first part.
+It still did this even when I added an if expression that checked for frame 109 before trying to loop.
+I looked into the underlying code (LottieAnimationView) as I found the docs lacking in examples of particular use cases of looping and I also tried to search for examples.
+An example I came across was a playSegments method which I realised was for the web api.

+Then I came across another example using addAnimatorUpdateListener and I figured I needed to add that and its callback so the code knows to monitor the progress of the animation while it is animating.
+I added this into the code and put the looping code inside the callback and it worked.
+I then paused and resumed the animation when the user had the app in the background.

+## Part B

+The app leans towards an MVVM architecture with ViewModels for each screen, a repository and a remote datasource.

+It uses

+- Kotlin
+- Coroutines with Retrofit 2 to fetch data
+- Sealed class to encapsulate errors
+- LiveData which is observed by views

+### Some improvements I would make

+- Add Dependency Injection to make unit testing easier.
+- Add more Unit and UI tests, implementing Idling resource for api calls.
+- Add a custom interceptor to dynamically add the bearer token for each request, and to log the user out when the token expires.

 # The Brief:

 Create a mini version of the Moneybox app that will allow existing users to login, check their account and add money to their moneybox.